minprog/hangman/classic/hangman.md

 ### 8. Implementing user interaction

+**WATCH OUT**.
+Do not implement step 8 before `check50` is completely satisfied with your assertions for the `guess()` method.

 While the `Hangman` class has all you need to play Hangman, someone who does not know your program won't understand that you have to write things like `game = Hangman(8, 6)` to start a game and `game.guess("e")` to guess a letter.
 So, let's make a **user interface**.

 Your user interface should at least:

 1. Prompt the user for how many letters the Hangman word should have.
 If the input is not a positive integer, or there is no word with that many letters, repeat the prompt until you get correct input.

-2. Prompt the user for how many guesses she should get until she loses.
+2. Prompt the user for how many wrong guesses she should get until she loses.
 This should be a positive integer.

 4. Play the game: repeatedly do the following